polaternez/cyberbullying-tweet-detection/README.md

 First, we split the data into train and test sets with a test size of 30%.
 After that, we create transformation pipeline with CountVectorizer and TfidfTransformer for feature extraction from text.

-We try six distinct models and evaluate them using accuracy.
+We train six different models and evaluate them using cross validation scores.
 Then we get the following results:

 ![alt text](https://github.com/polaternez/cyberbullying_tweets_proj/blob/master/images/models.png "Model Performances")